 Opalescence uses xylitol to inhibit acid producing bacteria.
 The addition of fluoride helps to replenish minerals to tooth enamel, making the teeth more resilient to acid attack.

-Regular Opalescence cool mint flavour is mild.
+Regular Opalescence cool mint flavor is mild.
 Many users say it is more like wintergreen than mint.

 Opalescence is a great product if you are looking for a toothpaste that is effective and gentle.
 However, it is quite pricey.
 If you are looking for this sort of product but want to pay less for it, try Sensodyne True White Toothpaste which provides subtle natural whitening for sensitive teeth.